PowerShellCrack/PSInstallApplication/Examples/README.md

-Here are soem example xml files for the installer
+Here are some example xml files for the installer.
+I used thses with my MDT installer